cajacko/writing/making-beliefs.md

 # How to make beliefs - When to believe what someone else believes

+## How do you know that what you believe is true?

+Have you followed all the scientific methods to test and confirm that gravity, the stars or evolution exist and are true.
+We form beliefs about how we think the world works all the time.
+We believe a certain political idea will work better for more people than another, or we believe that pursuing our current lifestyles and goals will make us happy.

+Each belief we make is likely to be dependenant on many other things being true.
+If you believe the earth orbits the sun, you would also need to believe in current theories of gravity, believe that the earth is round and so on.
+But a single individual cannot go through all the proofs needed to ensure these beliefs and sub beliefs are actually true.
+It would take too long.
+So we have to believe some things that we are told.
+But how should we decide who to believe on what?

+## I can see the evidence myself

+When you learn about something new and you can see proof of its existence that is certainly a good first step.
+Someone tells you the world works like this because of x, and you can clearly see the result of x.
+However our world is a complex place, so many events can cause a certain result to be visible.
+How can you be sure that the result you're seeing was caused exclusively by x, and isn't infact a by product of something else.
+Or that x slightly increases the chance of the result happening but isn't the main cause.

+## What makes a good source of beliefs

+---

+## Notes

 - We can't do the scientific proofs for everything we believe in life
   - Too much, everything that goes into understanding how and why the internet works would take too long
   - Example?
 Step through proofs for something a bit simplier